 The Pumas (Year 6) Miss Woodruff

-Please do not hesitate to come and see us if you have any concerns at all about your child’s progress or happiness at school.
-You can make an appointment at the beginning or end of the school day at a mutually convenient time.
+Please do not hesitate to come and see us if you have any concerns at all about your child’s progress or happiness at school, appointments can always be made at the beginning or end of the school day at a mutually convenient time.

 Miss Woodruff (Class Teacher)

 We are really looking forward to getting to know your children and learning alongside them this year.
 We hope that they will settle quickly into Year 6 and their final year at primary school.
 We have got an exciting year ahead of us, with many mysterious and challenging topics, which we know the children will relish.

 A Voyage of Discovery